sqrDAO/spaces-summarization/README.md

 # Twitter Spaces Summarization

-A service for downloading Twitter Spaces audio and generating summaries with Google's Generative AI.
+A service for downloading Twitter Spaces audio and generating summaries with Google's Generative AI (Gemini).

 ## Prerequisites